fwillgmgithub/SPY-tick/README.md

     10 Year T-Note: 1.08% -0.04 (-3.90%)

-Parses the AlphaVantage API to get important stock details from the NYSE and NASDAQ.

-Uses Discord.js and node.js.
+ Parses the AlphaVantage API to get important stock details from the NYSE and NASDAQ Uses Discord.js and node.js.

-More commands coming soon!
+More commands comming soon!